alan-couzens/bluesky_stuff/README.md

 You can use something like PythonAnywhere to host your app for ~$5/mo.
 Thye make deploying a flask app to the web super easy (https://help.pythonanywhere.com/pages/Flask/)

+The app serves 3 endpoints that Bluesky needs to be able to publish the posts from your database as a web feed (which you'll be able to view under your feeds on the site)

+algos contains the logic to build the feed from your database into the format that bluesky needs.
+Your database will need to match the columns shown in feed.py (uri, cid, reply_parent, reply_root, indexed_at)

-Other than that, algos will contain the logic that pulls from your database and you'll get your feed's personal DID to add to your app.py file after running publish_feed.py.
-Will upload in a bit, but to skip ahead, go to https://github.com/MarshalX/bluesky-feed-generator.
-It's all there in more detail.
+The final step is to publish your feed via publish_feed.py and add the DID that you get back to your app.py (you only have to do this once).
+Will upload publish_feed.py in a bit, but to skip ahead just go to https://github.com/MarshalX/bluesky-feed-generator where the whole process is outlined in more detail.